jasonjlock/node-env/README.md

 Start the Docker containers:

-> Running this step for the first time, Docker builds the container images.
+> Running this step for the first time builds the container images.
 > This process can take a while.

 ```
 docker-compose up
 ```

 this starts Nginx and Node.js containers.
-Nginx is reverser proxy passing requests to the Node.js server.
+Nginx is a reverse proxy passing requests to the Node.js server.

 ## What Next